edgar-treischl/MCjs/README.md

 # MCjs – Modular Chart Library

-MCjs is a small **JavaScript chart component library** built on [Chart.js](https://www.chartjs.org/), designed to be reusable across multiple projects (plain JS, React, Vue).
-It provides a consistent style, safe chart reload, and easy extensibility.
+MCjs is a small **JavaScript chart component library** built on [Chart.js](https://www.chartjs.org/).
+It is designed for **reusable, consistent, and maintainable charts** across multiple projects (plain JS, React, Vue).
+MCjs provides:

----
+- A consistent theme and style
+- Safe chart reloads (destroys previous instances automatically)
+- Easy extensibility and per-instance configuration

 ## Features

-- Modular chart components (BarChart, LineChart, etc.)
+- Modular chart components (e.g., `BarChart`, `LineChart`)
-- Theme-based styling for consistent look
+- Theme-based styling for a consistent look
-- Safe reload of charts (destroys previous instances)
+- Automatic destruction of previous chart instances
-- Works in plain JS, React, Vue
+- Works in plain JS, React, and Vue
-- Data loaded from JSON
+- Data-driven: charts can be loaded from JSON or JS objects

----

-## Using MCjs locally via Yarn link
+## Installation & Local Development

-You can use MCjs as a **local reusable library** in multiple projects without publishing it.
-This is perfect for development and prototyping.
+You can use MCjs **locally** via `yarn link` for development or prototyping without publishing it.

-### Link the library globally
+### 1. Link the library globally

 In your MCjs repo: